Alzheimer’s Disease Spreading Exponentially

 There are 7.7 million new cases of dementia around the globe each year—a new case every four seconds.
 These numbers are expected to double every 20 years due to a booming elderly population and the possibility that environmental contamination is spreading Alzheimer’s and related diseases.

 In countries such as Australia, France, South Korea and England, dementia now is a health priority.
 Action plans are in place to raise awareness among the general public and health professionals; improve diagnosis, treatment and services for long-term care; and increase the capacity of healthcare systems to respond to the challenge of the dementia epidemic.

 A study published in The New England Journal of Medicine indicates that costs for dementia care in the U.S. in 2010 were approximately $200 billion, almost twice the amount spent on heart disease and almost triple the amount spent treating cancer.

-It’s safe to say that we have explosive growth in Alzheimer’s and other prion-related diseases in humans and animals.
+It’s safe to say that we have explosive growth in Alzheimer’s disease and other prion-related diseases in humans and animals.
 The spike in all of these diseases started within the past 25 years.

 - In 2010 in the United States, the age-adjusted death rate for Alzheimer’s disease was 26 percent higher for whites than blacks;

 - The age-adjusted death rate was 43 percent higher for whites than Hispanics;

 - Overall, women had a 30 percent higher risk of dying (27.3 per 100,000 population) from Alzheimer’s disease than men (21.0);